-The second component is a set of eight-week study, discussion, and action modules using materials from JustFaith Ministries, the U.S. Catholic Bishops, and others.
-Everyone in the parish is welcome to participate in these modules as well, but participants will be asked to commit to the entire eight weeks of whatever modules they sign up for.
-We plan to kick off this series with the “Faith and Racial Equity” module from JustFaith, starting on September 12.
-A second eight-week module will begin in January, and a third in April.
+2. A set of eight-week study, discussion, and action programs using materials from JustFaith Ministries, the U.S. Catholic Bishops, and others.
+Everyone is welcome to participate in these programs as well, but participants are asked to commit to the entire eight weeks of any programs they sign up for.

 3. Membership recruitment and activities.
 Parishioners are invited to sign up for the Racial Justice Ministry email list and get involved in other activities, including advocacy, liaison with other ministries in the parish, and ecumenical/interfaith engagement.

 We also partner with JustFaith Ministries in offering their racial justice programs at SJN: Faith and Racial Equity: Exploring Power and Privilege; Faith and Racial Healing: Embracing Truth, Justice, and Restoration; and Faith and Racial Justice: Changing Systems and Structures.